Share This Article

 Request an Oversight Investigation

-In an ideal situation, the facility’s administrators will accept the grievance and resolve the violation.
+In an ideal situation, the facility’s administrators will accept the grievance and resolve the violation, rather than allowing common violations of civil rights in prison to continue unchecked.
 However, if this does not happen, you or your civil rights lawyer can report the problem to the agency responsible for overseeing the facility.

 This step is not required under the PLRA.
 However, it can be an effective way to correct violations that have not yet harmed anyone but pose a risk.
 For example, you might request an investigation if the conditions are hazardous due to sewage leaks or a lack of heating or cooling.